 I replied: Yes, as well as in many postural law systems in other countries.
 Imagine that you went home and found your whole family murdered by a person.
 Then that person was arrested and put in prison for a specific period of time eating and enjoying the prison facilities that you yourself are funding through the taxes you are paying.

 How would you tolerate this?!
 You will probably either end up going insane or falling into addiction to forget your pain.
-If this same situation happened in a country practicing the Islamic legislations, the case will be completely different.
-The murderer will be brought in front of the family of the murdered, and they will take the decision whether to take revenge through retribution, which is justice itself, or blood money which is a certain amount of money that must be paid on intended killing to the family of the murdered or to give pardon, which is much favored as mentioned in the Qur’an.
+If this same situation happened in a country practicing the Islamic legislation, the case will be completely different.
+The murderer will be brought in front of the family of the murdered, and they will take the decision whether to take revenge through retribution, which is justice itself, or to pay the “Deyaa”, which is the money that the murderer must pay on intentional killing to the family of the murdered, or to give pardon, which is much favored as mentioned in the Qur’an.

 But if you pardon (them) and overlook, and forgive (their faults), then verily Allah is Oft-Forgiving, Most Merciful.